by Nancy Armitage

 Camp Pine Knot Boathouse or Boat Landing (canoes & kayaks, 1888)

 The Huntington’s Houseboat: called “Barque of Pine Knot: 20 ft. x 60 ft. – A 4-room bark wood cabin built on a log raft.
-It was used to escape from the dreaded black fly in the springtime.
+It was used to escape from the dreaded “black fly” in the springtime but mostly in summertime June & July.
+Black flies are often found in swarms and are located in wooded areas and will bite humans which are painful and itchy.
 This houseboat was fully equipped with a kitchen, bath, & running water.

 1 small Out-Board Motor boat (Super-Elto)